 Deciding between a deferred or early reduced retirement.

 If you're between age 55 and 60 and leaving public school employment, you might face a choice between taking an early reduced retirement or deferring your retirement until you meet age eligibility.
 Calculate your pension both ways before making a decision - your choice could affect your lifetime pension amount.

 Your choice will also affect your eligibility for an insurance premium subsidy and when it may begin.
-Before you make your decision, be sure you fully understand the eligibility requirements for insurance premium subsidies.
+Before you make your decision, be sure you fully understand the requirements for Premium Subsidiy Eligibility.

 Suppose you were born during July, August, or September, expect to terminate employment in June, and you want to take an early reduced rather than a deferred retirement.
 Suppose that as of your birth date you'll meet all the requirements for an early reduced pension, but as of your termination date you won't be old enough.
 To prevent an unfair penalty for those who stop working when school ends in June but whose birthday falls in a summer month, a special provision applies.